-More generally speaking, I think there are two major elements of our society that alienate us from reality: the patriarchy and technology.
-Perhaps the most fundamental root of our behavior and thought is our sexist conditioning, and for those of us who are men this implies deep-seated separation from womyn, illusions of superiority, and emotional isolation.
-This mental and emotional cultures of natural freedom and harmony.
+More generally speaking, I think there are two major elements of our society that alienate us fram reality: the patriarchy and technology.
+Perhaps the most fundamental root of our behavior and thought is our sexist conditioning. and for those of us who are men this implies deep-seated separation from womyn, illusions of superiority, and emotional isolation.
+This mental emotional and straight-jacket pervades our lives, acting as a major barrier to our empathizing and identifying with anyone oppressed in any way.